marcusrugger/AstronomicalAlgorithms/JeanMeeus/Chapter  5 - Iteration/README.md

 Below, in this README, examples are provided that show how to use the classes and methods in code.

 ### What is iteration?
-Meeus describes iteration as, "a method consissting of repeating a calculation several times, until the value of an unknown quantity is obtained."
+Meeus describes iteration as, "a method consisting of repeating a calculation several times, until the value of an unknown quantity is obtained."

 ## Class: Iteration
 File: Iteration.cs